olgabot/olgabotvinnik.com/content/blog/googledrive-ubuntu.md

 ## 5. Mount the Google Drive folder!

-Use your Client ID and Secret to authenticate in `-headless` mode for `google-drive-ocamlfuse`:
+Use your Client ID and Secret provided from the authentication before to authenticate in `-headless` mode for `google-drive-ocamlfuse`:

 ```
 (py3) dobby@ds05:~/dobby$ google-drive-ocamlfuse ~/googledrive -headless -id 1234-asdf.apps.googleusercontent.com -secret asdfasdfasdf